nish572/Sol-Engine/README.md

 - Then once you see the loaded scene in the playtest window, click 'Cancel' in the Load Existing Scene popup to exit back to the Editor.
 - To playtest this scene, click 'Start' from the Toolbar.
 - Scene-specific user controls for playing are detailed in the README included inside each Example Project's Assets folder.

 ---
+### Core-Element Architecture
+Sol exists as two projects, the Engine and the Editor.
+The Editor is a project built via the Sol Core-Element architecture, which is an architecture I developed to allow a central Core manager with Elements that are, in essence, plugins.
+If you wish to create further Elements as plugins, or applications with the Sol Core-Element architecture, boilerplate code has been provided as templates for your use.

+---